Research into primate personality and social relationships

 Contact

-Individual-specific behavioural patterns - that is personality differences - can be found in a wide range of species including monkeys and apes.
-From an evolutionary perspective, they are thought to reduce the pressure of competition between members of a species, and to represent a variability reservoir for the species' successful adaptation to future ecological changes.
+Individual-specific behaviours - that is 'personality' differences - can be found in a wide range of species including apes and monkeys.
+From an evolutionary perspective, individual-specificity is assumed to reduce the pressure of competition between members of a species and to represent a variability reservoir for the species' successful adaptation to future ecological changes.